Heat Pump Rebates for Your Home

 Home Energy Assessment Requirement

 If a home was built before 2008, a no-cost home energy assessment within the last three years or scheduled within six months after project completion is required.
 Outbuildings listed in the “Outbuildings” section of the property record in the Town of Concord’s online assessment database are exempt from the home energy assessment requirement.
+A completed Energy Saver Home Loan Program decarbonization plan is an acceptable substitute for a completed home energy assessment.
+If a home in which a heat pump is being installed is also being renovated such that the structure is intact, but some or all wall studs are exposed, the following requirements apply:

 Completed Home Energy Assessment: If you believe you had an assessment in the last three years through CMLP, but do not know the date, contact Energy New England, CMLP’s assessment provider, at 1-888-772-4242 or hea@ene.org for assistance.